GingerBoy14/GingerBoy14/Readme.md

 ## I'm Student and Developer

-- 🏢 I'm currently working in [Senseteq](https://senseteq.io) 🇳🇴
+- 🏢&nbsp;I'm currently working in [Senseteq] 🇳🇴
-- 🏫 I'm currently studying in [Khmelnytsky National University](https://www.khnu.km.ua/root/page.aspx) 🇺🇦
+- 🏫&nbsp;I'm currently studying in [Khmelnytsky National University] 🇺🇦
-- ⚡️ Facts:
+- ⚡️&nbsp;Facts:
     - Like traveling 🌄
     - Learning playing on guitar 🎸
     - Interesting in quadcopters especially in FPV flying 💸